FlakyBlueJay/mb_musicbrainzsync/README.md

 ## Installation
 Move all of the DLLs from the MusicBrainz Sync ZIP into your MusicBee plugins directory.

+Note that installing via MusicBee doesn't work, possibly due to the requirement of other libraries.

 ## Compatibility
 This plugin is compatible with MusicBee 3.5 and later.